 - 1 cinnamon stick

-- ½ heaping teaspoon kosher salt or ½ teaspoon of fine salt
+- ½ heaping teaspoon kosher salt or ½ tsp of fine salt

-- ½ teaspoon baking soda, dissolved in ½ teaspoon water
+- ½ tsp baking soda, dissolved in ½ teaspoon water

 - Start sauce: Combine milk, sugar, cinnamon stick, vanilla beans and pod in a large, heavy-bottom sauce pan or dutch oven.
 Bring to a gentle boil, stirring frequently.
 Remove from heat and stir in dissolved baking soda.
 Be cautious as baking soda causes the mixture to rise and bubble.
 When bubbles subside, return to heat.